 However, both these approaches were unable to explain the collective (Hill coefficient) and stochastic behavior of the three-state competitive activator-repressor system due to the lack of detailed kinetic rates and parameter values.
 It is thus desirable to explain the model with a proper theory supported by analytical and/or simulation methods.
-Accordingly, we develop a theory that offers detailed chemical kinetics of the competitive activator-repressor system and a most probable set of parameter values that were due for decades.
-The availability of suitable analytical theory and details of reaction kinetics therefore could be the powerful tools for future research and analysis of the genetic networks.
+With this as the motivation, accordingly, in this work, we develop a theory that offers detailed chemical kinetics of the competitive activator-repressor system and a most probable set of parameter values that were due for decades.
+The availability of a suitable analytical theory and the details of reaction kinetics could therefore be powerful tools for future research and analysis of the genetic networks.